pactus-project/PIPs/PIPs/pip-39.md

 ## Backwards Compatibility

 Batch transfers are **not** backward-compatible.
-This feature will be activated at block number `XXX` on the Mainnet.
+This feature will be activated at block number `4,703,760` on the Mainnet.
 Older versions of the software will not be able to decode or process Batch Transfers.

 ## Security Considerations